Ron Jacobsen, Plant Superintendent

 The WWTF is a two-stage trickling filter plant, or a secondary treatment facility.
 This simple means that we treat beyond our primary stage of treatment.
 We utilize bio-towers, which are of the same design as conventional trickling filters except that the media in the towers is much deeper.
-This gives us a greater capacity for treating the waters from the residents and businesses of Winterset with a somewhat smaller footprint.
-Our complete layout for treatment includes: Headworks with a bar screen, grit removal and flow measurement, two primary clarifiers, two first stage bio-towers and two second stage bio-towers, two final clarifiers and flow measurement again.
-We also utilize two aerobic digesters to treat the solids removed in the primary clarifiers.
-Our job here is to remove the solids contained in the water, which is the pollution that we prevent from entering the Middle River.
-We are consistently able to remove 90 to 93% of the solids we receive, which is far in excess of the 85% we are required to remove by the State of Iowa.
+This gives us a greater capacity for treating the wastes.
+Our job is to remove several different sources of pollutants the state requires and prevent it from entering the Middle River.
+We are consistently able to remove 90 to 95% of those pollutants, which is far in excess of the 85% we are required to remove by the State of Iowa.

-Wastewater Treatment is important, not just for the City of Winterset, but also for the protection of the environment of the Middle River and beyond.
-In order to do this, it is also important to anticipate future needs in treatment.
-We are in the process of adding additional treatment capabilities to put the City in a position to meet stricter guidelines required by the Environmental Protection Administration.
-Treatment requirements and approaches are always evolving, and the City has taken a proactive approach to meeting those new regulations and those that may come in the future.
+Wastewater Treatment is important, not just for the City of Winterset, but also for the protection of the environment and beyond.
+The City has taken a proactive approach to meet new regulations and those that may come in the future.
 We invite you to learn more about our role in the community.
 Just call 515-462-3764.